hubter125/InjectionTestProject/README.md

 A lightweight Java project that simulates a log ingestion and detection pipeline for identifying SQL injection and XSS attacks in log files.

+Modular signature detection, simply add new signatures to the signature file and recompile!

-Score Currently does not correlate to anything, planning to make it more comprehensive based on probability of injection attempts.
+Score Currently does not correlate to anything, planning to make it more comprehensive